Bowtie-free graphs have a Ramsey lift: (Ultra)Homogenisation of

-Let us remark the lift $L_2$ is a natural homogenisation of good ordered graphs as the new binary relations introduced describe necessary orbits of the automorphism group of a universal graph for class $\B_1$.
-On the other hand the lift $L_1$ (i.e. unary relations) was not necessary from the point of view of $\omega$-categoricity.
-The universal graph constructed in \cite{Cherlin1999} has an automorphisms exchanging vertices within vertex centres.
-We however consider ordered graphs and the order on every vertex centre prevents any non-trivial automorphism within it.
-It is interesting to observe that the natural homogenisation of the existentially complete universal graph considered in \cite{Cherlin1999} use only two unary relations (to identify centres of chimneys and vertices of $K_4$), but it needs relations of unbounded arity.
+Some types of pairs in our reference graph depicted in Figure~\ref{fig:bowtie-example} are depicted in Figure~\ref{fig:types}. \end{example} \begin{remark} The relations $\rel{A}{t_i}$ of the lift $L_2(\str{G})$ form a natural homogenisation of ordered good bowtie-free graphs as the new binary relations introduced describe necessary orbits of the automorphism group of a universal graph for class $\B_1$.
+On the other hand not all relations in lift $L_1(\str{G})$ (i.e. unary relations) are necessary from the point of view of $\omega$-categoricity.
+The universal graph in~\cite{Cherlin1999} has automorphisms exchanging vertices within centres of vertices.
+We however consider ordered graphs and the order on every centre prevents any non-trivial automorphism within it.
+It is also interesting to observe that~\cite{Cherlin1999} leads to homogenisation of the existentially complete universal graph which needs relations of unbounded arity.
 Our ordered lift has only unary and binary relations.
-In a sense of \cite{Hartman2014} we show that the relational complexity of $\omega$-categorical and existentially complete bowtie-free graph is infinity, while the relational complexity of the ordered $\omega$-categorical and existentially complete bowtie-free graph is 2.
+This is in agreement with \cite{Hartman2014} where we show that the relational complexity of $\omega$-categorical and existentially complete bowtie-free graph is infinite, while the relational complexity of the ordered $\omega$-categorical and existentially complete bowtie-free graph is 2. \end{remark}